Section of the crime laboratory analyzes evidence for the presence of

 plant material, powders, liquids, tablets, capsules and paper.
 The most

-are cocaine and heroin respectively.
+methamphetamine.
 Some other drugs commonly

 encountered in the laboratory include hydrocodone/acetaminophen mixtures